formkiq/formkiq-client-sdk-java/docs/DocumentOcrApi.md

 Delete document ocr

-Delete a document&#39;s optical character recognition (OCR) result, if exists;   Tesseract available for all editions, but Textract engine and tables and forms options ONLY available with FormKiQ Pro and Enterprise
+Delete a document&#39;s optical character recognition (OCR) result, if exists;   Tesseract available for all editions, but Textract engine and tables and forms options available as an Add-On Module

 ### Example
 ```java